googleapis/google-cloud-node/README.md

   keyFilename: '/path/to/keyfile.json'
 });

-// Reference a topic.
-var topic = pubsub.topic('my-topic');
+// Reference a topic that has been previously created var topic = pubsub.topic('my-topic');

-// Publish a message to the topic.
+// Publish a message to the topic. topic.publish({
-// The topic will be created if it doesn't exist. topic.publish({
   data: 'New message!'
 }, function(err) {});